ds4dm/ecole/docs/contributing.rst

   Ecole uses `PyBind <https://pybind11.readthedocs.io/>`_ to create the binding, these are all the C++ files in this directory.
   Sometimes, you may find Python code as well.
-  Either this is because a feature is more natuarally in Python, or because we have accepted an early contribution that is not yet ported to C++.
+  This is either because a feature is more naturally implemented in Python, or because we have accepted an early contribution that is not yet ported to C++.
 - ``docs`` is the `Sphinx <https://www.sphinx-doc.org>`_ documentation written in reStructuredText.
 - ``examples`` are practical examples showcasing how to use Ecole for certain tasks.